RobotLocomotion/drake/doc/_pages/troubleshooting.md

 ## LCM on macOS {#lcm-macos}

-When building and testing Drake from source on macOS 15 (Sequoia), you may encounter issues with [LCM](https://lcm-proj.github.io/lcm/index.html).
+When building and testing Drake from source on macOS, you may encounter issues with [LCM](https://lcm-proj.github.io/lcm/index.html).
 In particular, an error message that can arise is: "LCM self test failed!!
 Check your routing tables and firewall settings."
 LCM relies on